ministryofjustice/justice-gov-uk/user-docs/pages.md

 ## Creating a new page

+The justice website makes extensive use of page hierarchies to organise content.
+When creating a new page, you will need to correctly set the parent page: it will determine the URL of the page, and where it will appear in the site's navigation.

+To set the parent page at the same time as creating a new page:

+- From the Sidebar, click Pages > Tree View.
+- Navigate the page tree to find the parent page.
+- Hover the parent page to and click 'Add new inside'.
+- Enter the page title(s).
+  You have the option to create multiple pages at once, but there is less risk of error if you create one page at a time.
+- Click Add.

 ### Editing page content

 For details on how to edit page content, see the Block Editor (TODO add link) documentation.